Undergraduate course information

-All new commencing students choose a 16-credit-point second major stream when enrolling in their first session which consists of two subjects from another major.
-Students can choose any second major (excluding Media Arts and Production) and, subject to meeting criteria, they can apply to continue with their chosen second major for the remaining 32 credit points, (i.e. another four subjects).
+All new commencing students choose a 18-credit-point second major stream when enrolling in their first session which consists of three subjects from another major.
+Students can choose any second major (excluding Media Arts and Production).

-Students who choose not to continue with their second major choice or who do not meet the eligibility criteria, continue in their course by choosing 32 credit points of electives (i.e. four subjects).
+Students who choose not to continue with their second major choice continue in their course by choosing 30 credit points of electives (i.e. five 6 credit point subjects).

 Bachelor of Communication: majors

 Each major integrates theory and practice and is designed to provide the specialist skills and knowledge required by an entrant to a particular industry or creative practice.
 Major subjects maintain a critical focus on industry while allowing students to develop the well-rounded expertise needed by practitioners in the next decade.